pilotmoon/popclipweb/site/dev/index.md

 can turn it off.
 Run the following command at the Terminal, then Quit and restart PopClip:

-`defaults write com.pilotmoon.popclip LoadUnsignedExtensions -bool YES"`
+`defaults write com.pilotmoon.popclip LoadUnsignedExtensions -bool YES`

 ### Debug output